ethan-prime/parallel-fractal/README.md

 ## About

-This project is for exploring and rendering fractal images (especially Julia sets) efficiently using modern C++ and parallelism.
+This project is for exploring and rendering fractal images efficiently using modern C++ and parallelism.
 I designed it for my CS358 Final Project at Northwestern University with Professor Joe Hummel.

 ---